mhmdnl2024/zivver-frontend-assignment-Angular/README.md

 ```

 First of all, some properties are missing there:

-1- iat: We usually add it to determine when this token was generated from server
+**1- iat:** We usually add it to determine when this token was generated from server

-2- iss: This property mentiones to that service on the backend side that generated this token
+**2- iss:** This property mentiones to that service on the backend side that generated this token

-I think it won't be a good idea to share email address in payload, I highly recommend to add "UserId" or any other identifier for the value.
+I think it won't be a good idea to share email address in payload, I highly recommend to add `userId` or any other identifier for the value.

 Besides that, Is really needed to mention to the user role in payload? as I said before, if we send UserId instead of email, we can simply find user role on the backend side.

-In terms of best practices and naming convention, valid_until won't be a good name and we need to rename it to "exp" and value should be timestamp.
+In terms of best practices and naming convention `valid_until` won't be a good name and we need to rename it to `exp` and value should be timestamp.

-Finally, I highly recommend not to store much data in token, since not sharing cfitical data about user is also a security goal.
+Finally, I highly recommend not to store much data in token, since not sharing critical data about users is also a security goal.

 ### Security concerns due to request including HTML codes: